myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-04-17T13:02:35.214Z
+>
+> It’s maybe Japanese feature, but I remember I grew up in an area with a large Brazilian immigrant population in Japan!
+They are very hardworking and have contributed to the development of Japan 👍

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-04-17T11:55:22.736Z
 >
 > 🤝